gridcoin-community/Gridcoin-Site/wiki/faq.md

 project take around a day to propagate.

 ---
-### I use BOINC with one username but on a few machines - is it enough to have one wallet with the proper boinc\_project\_email address, or do I have to have a separate wallet on each machine?
+### Can I crunch BOINC on multiple machines?
+Do I need to install the wallet on each of them?

-You only need one wallet for each BOINC account/CPID (Cross Project Identifier).
-Optionally, you can use an account manager to help maintain projects in under CPID and avoid CPID splits.
+You only need one wallet for each BOINC e-mail address/CPID (Cross Project Identifier).
 Your reward is based on the credit on your CPID.
-You can point as many machines and resources to a single account as you want and only need a single wallet to receive your reward.
-You do have to set "email=" in the config file to your BOINC email and must be running the wallet on a machine that has BOINC installed and is associated with all BOINC projects you would like to get credit for (they can be set to not retrieve new work) and each project must show at least some RAC on that machine (press "Update" in the BOINC software when a project which shows 0 contribution is selected).
+You can crunch on as many devices as you want under a single e-mail account and only need a single wallet to receive your reward.
+You must be running the wallet on a machine that has BOINC installed and is associated with *all* BOINC projects you would like to get credit for (they can be set to not retrieve new work if you don't want to crunch them on that machine).

+You can install the wallet on as many other machines as you'd like, but only one wallet should be in "solo crunching" mode for each e-mail address used for BOINC.
+Put the other wallets in "investor" mode.

 ---
 ### Instead of discussing every single BOINC project to be added, is there any shared guidelines to be used for accepting or rejecting them?